raszi/node-tmp/README.md

 Other breaking changes, i.e.

-- template must not include any path components
+- template must be relative to tmpdir
 - name must be relative to tmpdir
 - dir option must be relative to tmpdir